dawit-design/stream-it/README.md

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.
-Here's an example.

 |  Day | Deliverable | Status
 |---|---| ---|
 |February 15| Prompt / Wireframes / Priority Matrix / Timeframes | Incomplete